ianhampton/Tealium-Drupal-UDO/README.md

 Automatically adds custom fields to nodes along with some other basic data sources.

-Alters the Tealium tag so that it's async and used multi-CDN.
+Alters the Tealium tag so that it's async and uses multi-CDN, moves the tag below the opening body tag.

 Installation
 ------------